 Homemade Basil & Walnut Pesto

-- 4 cups of fresh basil leaves, lightly packed
+- 4 cups fresh basil leaves, lightly packed

-- 1 cup of fresh parsley leaves, lightly packed
+- 1 cup fresh parsley leaves, lightly packed

 - 1 teaspoon lemon juice